joaomlneto/asa-dominos/README.md

 Project assignment for the Analysis and Synthesis of Algorithms course @ IST 2013

+Solution builds a graph based on the input and then uses Tarjan's algorithm to find the SCCs in the graph.
+The number of SCCs without incomming edges is the solution.

 - Problem
 -
 Dominos are lots of fun.
 Children like to stand the tiles on their side in long lines.